 Let’s concentrate on each step individually.

 We’ve used an Airtable Sales CRM template to create a new base for tracking customers and contracts.
-Here it is (hid some fields to show only those that will populate our service agreement template):
+Here it is (hid some fields to show only those that will populate our service contract template):

 The default ‘Company name’ is a linked field.
 It enables you to open the customer profile right from the table.